Deep Imputation of Missing Values in Time Series Health Data: A Review with Benchmarking: Background review

 Medical centers follow up on patients and store their diagnostic, electronic sensor, and imaging measurements in electronic health records (EHR) for patient care management.
 A plethora of measurements from hundreds and thousands of patients can be an invaluable resource for retrospective research studies instead of time-consuming clinical trials.
 However, unlike clinical research trials, where a pre-defined set of parameters are systematically measured and studied over time, EHR data must be curated carefully before using such data in predictive modeling.
 This is because of the highly complex, incomplete, and unpredictable structure of EHR data that is far from usable in data-driven model development~\citep{Beaulieu-Jones2017, Zhang2018Holistic}.
 If prepared and processed appropriately, the massive EHR data acquired from a large group of the predominantly sick population may help optimize clinical decision-making and discover novel insights into patient prognosis.
 Notably, misdiagnosis is the third leading cause of death in the United States~\citep{Makary2016}.
 Therefore, large EHR data-driven tools and clinical discovery can play an important role in improving the efficacy and precision of medical services.
 Similarly, biomedical sensor data from electrocardiography (ECG) and electroencephalography (EEG) are widely used in medical practice.

 The application of EHR and biomedical sensor data is receiving growing attention in predictive modeling due to the recent advancement of deep learning in the last decade.
 For example, Ulloa-Cerna et al. use $\sim$2.2 million ECG signals acquired from $\sim$500,000 patients to predict multiple structural heart conditions using deep learning~\citep{Ulloa2022}.
 Similarly, novel machine learning methods have enabled health scientists to perform predictive analytics on EHR and medical data to answer unsolved research questions that were previously inconclusive with traditional statistical modeling~\citep{Sherman2016, Jing2016, Samad2018ToF}.
 The health science literature benefits from numerous applications of machine learning methods, including the estimation of the length of a hospital stay~\citep{Gentimis2017}, real-time mortality prediction~\citep{Nowroozilarki2021}, sepsis prediction~\citep{Scherpf2019, Zhou2021}, blood and arterial pressure estimation ~\citep{Vincent2018, Wang2018, Xing2016}, breathing rate estimation~\citep{Charlton2018}, and more.
 These research studies can help develop data-driven methods to discover significant clinical risk predictors and make clinical decisions faster and more accurately than those statistical methods currently used in clinical practice.
+However, there are three major challenges with utilizing sophisticated machine learning methods to reap the benefits of health record data, as discussed below.